teamputtygen/hn-docs/docs/administrator/cloud-configuration.rst

    :align: center

-Once this is done, the affected users will automatically get access to the cloud credentials for Exoscale, OTC and Advania in Nuvla.
+Once this is done, the affected users will automatically get access to the cloud credentials for Exoscale in Nuvla.
 The assignment of groups or roles is done during the login process, so users may have to logout and login again to have access to new groups or roles.

 .. _`SixSq's Federated Identity Portal`: https://fed-id.nuv.la/auth